 2. Mobile Hotspot Manager App

-If you’re willing to find the list of devices that are connected to your device hotspot along with their searches on the browser, you need to use WiFi hotspot managers.
-The best one of them which you can use is the Mobile Hotspot Manager.
+If you’re willing to find the list of devices that are connected to your device hotspot, along with their searches on the browser, you need to use WiFi hotspot managers.
+The best one of them that you can use is the Mobile Hotspot Manager.
 It’s available on the Google Play Store.

 Step 2: Then you need to open it.